Reaction-Space-Explorer/reac-space-exp/README.md

 ## TODO:
 * Clean redundant tautomers at the end of each generation
+  * Make it actually remove some edges and nodes from the derivation graph.
   * Try to preserve network properties while removing tautomers.
+Edges must be removed carefully.